 1918 Death of Alexander Forsyth

 Alex Forsyth (1892-1918) was killed in action in France in October 1918 at the age of 26.
 The photo below is of the Memorial Plaque given to his family.
 One of these plaques was issued to the next-of-kin of every service man or woman who died as a result of the First World War.
 It was about five inches in diameter and made of bronze.
 It became known as the “Dead Man’s Penny”.

 [Insert Dad’s story about the news of Alex’s death reaching Boss Hill.
-Also the photo of his girl friend Clara Knight and the photo of his grave.]
+Also the photo of his girl friend Clara Knight.]

 On 14 January 1920, the eldest son of the family, William (Bill) Forsyth (1885-1939), married Annie Elizabeth Sutton (1890-1982) in Brandon.
 The couple lived in Brandon where Bill was employed by the CPR (as a fireman and later a train driver) until about 1938 when he transferred to Winnipeg.
 In the late 1930s Bill also served on Brandon City Council.

 A few months after Bill’s wedding, the family’s second son, Neil Campbell Forsyth (1889-1966) married Elizabeth McAlonen (1891-1959).